 - Mobile WiFi Router

 Another of my top buys recently.
 Since I’m always traveling with a lot of gadgets with me and/or I’m traveling in a group, getting all the devices connected is a pain.
-The portable router I’ve got (below) is a game changer: reliable, easy to use, and a potential huge money-saver.
+A mobile router unlocked to all networks is reliable, easy to use, and a potential huge money-saver.
+An essential travel item if you ask me.

 Accessories to pack for Southeast Asia